isa-nurbek/computer-science/1. Data Structures/01-Linked Lists/README.md

 # Linked Lists in Python

 Welcome to the **Linked Lists** unit!
-This unit focuses on understanding, implementing, and using Linked Lists and Doubly Linked Lists in Python.
+This unit focuses on understanding, implementing, and using **Singly Linked Lists** and **Doubly Linked Lists** in Python.

-## Objectives
+## 📌 Objectives

 By the end of this unit, you will be able to:

-- Create and use your own `Node` classes in Python.
+- Create and use your own `Node` class in Python.
-- Create and use your own `LinkedList` class in Python using your prior `Node` class.
+- Build and manipulate a `LinkedList` class using your custom `Node`.
 - Apply common Linked List algorithms.
-- Create and use your own `DoublyLinkedList` class in Python using an edited version of your prior `Node` class.
+- Modify the `Node` class and implement a `DoublyLinkedList` class for bi-directional operations.

-## What You Will Learn
+## 📘 What You Will Learn

-1. **Node Class**:
+### 1. **Node Class**

-    - Understand the foundational building block of Linked Lists.
+- Understand the foundational building block of linked lists.
-    - Learn to implement and utilize a `Node` class in Python.
+- Implement and utilize a `Node` class in Python.

-2. **Singly Linked List**:
+### 2. **Singly Linked List**

-    - Explore how to build and manipulate a `LinkedList` class.
+- Construct a `LinkedList` class and perform basic operations.
-    - Practice adding, removing, and searching elements.
+- Practice adding, removing, and searching for elements.
-    - Understand the traversal and use of common algorithms.
+- Traverse the list and apply common algorithms.

-3. **Doubly Linked List**:
+### 3. **Doubly Linked List**

-    - Learn to modify the `Node` class for Doubly Linked Lists.
+- Modify the `Node` class to support previous and next pointers.
-    - Implement a `DoublyLinkedList` class to handle bi-directional traversal.
+- Implement a `DoublyLinkedList` class for bi-directional traversal.
-    - Dive into advanced algorithms and applications.
+- Explore advanced algorithms and use cases.